Vin Lananna

 Vin Lananna (born June 17, 1953) is an American track and field coach.
 He coached collegiate teams included the Stanford Cardinal and the Oregon Ducks.
 He has served as national team coach for the 2011 World Championships in Athletics and the 2016 Rio Olympics.
 He was included in the 2012 USTFCCCA Hall of Fame as a coach.

-Athlete
+Athletic career

 As an athlete (1971–75), Lananna ran cross country and track and field and was captain of the 1974 C.W.
 Post College team that finished fourth in the NCAA Division II Championships.

+Coaching career

 C.W.
 Post College

 In 1975, Lananna was named head coach of cross country at his alma mater.
 Lananna was inducted in the school's Athletic Hall of Fame in 2007.

 Dartmouth College

 Lananna served as assistant athletic director and head coach for Dartmouth Big Green cross country and track and field.
-In 12 seasons with the Dartmouth College Big Green, Lananna's team appeared at the NCAA Cross Country Championships every year - including two straight runnerup finishes for the men's team in 1986 and 1987.
+In 12 seasons with the Dartmouth College Big Green, Lananna's team appeared at the NCAA Cross Country Championships every year - including two straight runner-up finishes for the men's team in 1986 and 1987.